Please find an updated version of this posting for WSL 2 here

 The Windows Subsystem for Linux (WSL) is a compatibility layer which allows to run a whole bunch of linux binaries natively on Windows 10.
-With the advent of the Windows 10 Creators Update in March 2017, the WSL was heavily updated and now is able to run ROS lunar.
-There is just one caveat: In the currently released version (1.13) of ros_comm there is a bug which needs manual patching until the fix is included in an official release.
+With the advent of the Windows 10 Creators Update in March 2017, the WSL was heavily updated and now is able to run ROS lunar and melodic.

-In this blogpost I will show you how to install WSL, setup ROS, and how to apply the patch to ros_comm in an overlay workspace to get started.
+In this blogpost I will show you how to install WSL and setup ROS to get started.

 If you need to update Windows, got to Windows Update and follow the instructions.